More Than 60 Security Cases Opened in East Azerbaijan; 10 Involve Espionage Charges

 3. Civilian Casualties

-In the past 24 hours, at least 28 civilian citizens, including 4 children, have been killed and 9 others injured.
-All classifications are preliminary and may be updated as new information becomes available.
+In the past 24 hours, at least 1 civilian citizen has been killed.
+All classifications are preliminary and may be updated if new information becomes available.

 4. Military Casualties

-During the period covered by this report, no reports of military casualties have been received.
+During the reporting period, one military force member was killed.
 Military casualties are generally reported in the context of attacks on Army and Islamic Revolutionary Guard Corps (IRGC) bases.
 Where possible, organizational affiliation and operational context are being assessed; however, not all details have yet been independently verified.

 In some incidents, individuals have been killed in the vicinity of military targets; however, their official status has not yet been definitively determined.
 These cases remain under review, and if reliable information indicating a different status becomes available, the classification may be revised accordingly.